josephbeuysmum/Dertisch/README.md

 		}
 	}

-`key_ring` and `worn_closet` are the private properties that allow dependencies to be injected, but for them to be locked privately inside a bespoke model class post-injection.
+`key_ring` and `worn_closet` are private properties which allow dependencies to be injected by `FZRoutingService`, whilst simultaneously ensuring they are locked privately inside thereafter, and only available to `SomeProxy`.

-`Filzanzug` Interactors and Presenters also have a `key_ring` property and a `worn_closet` property for the same purpose.
+`Filzanzug` Interactors and Presenters have identical `key_ring` and `worn_closet` properties for the same purpose.

 A boilerplate `Filzanzug` Interactor looks like this: